aleboffa/HarvardX-Movielens-Recommend-System-Capstone/README.md

 To do some visualizations, I converted the Data Frames "edx" to Data Table, then I applied the function separate_rows (), and after 2 hours the system gave me the perfectly separated genres, ready to be used.
 I decided to use Data Table for separate_rows() function, since it worked faster in almost all the computations that I had to carry out and never indicated "memory error".
-Note: after too much work and investigation, I decided intall Microsoft R Open 3.5.3, and that allowed me to compute my project 10 times faster!!!
+Note: after too much work and investigation, I decided install Microsoft R Open 3.5.3, and that allowed me to compute my project 10 times faster!!!

 Regards,

 Alejandro Boffa

 Ethical Hacking University Expert
+Professional data scientist
+Python Developer

 https://www.linkedin.com/in/alejandro-oscar-boffa/